Ahmet Ergurum

-Methodologically, I employ a computational toolkit, including text analysis and network analysis, alongside quantitative and experimental methods.
-I am an alumnus of the ICPSR Summer Program in Quantitative Methods organized by the University of Michigan.
+Methodologically, I employ a computational toolkit, especially text analysis and network analysis, alongside quantitative and experimental methods.
+I am an alumnus of the ICPSR Summer Program in Quantitative Methods, organized by the University of Michigan, and the Summer Institute in Computational Social Science - Istanbul.

-My work has been published or is forthcoming in International Political Science Review, International Relations, and edited volumes from Routledge and John Wiley.
-I have also contributed policy analysis on regional energy security and conflict dynamics for think tanks.
+My work has been published or is forthcoming in International Political Science Review, International Relations, and edited volumes from Routledge and Wiley.
+I have also contributed policy analysis on regional energy security and conflict dynamics for think tanks and research institutions.

 I am a Ph.D. student at the University of Wisconsin-Milwaukee, where I am a recipient of the UWM Chancellor's Award.
 I hold M.A. and B.A. degrees in International Relations from Bilkent University.